Vision & Guiding Principles

 Source: Utah Department of Transportation

-Housing Units by Type Within a Quarter-Mile of a Fixed Route Transit Option Along the Wasatch Front by Decade
+Cumulative Housing Units by Type within a Quarter-Mile of a Fixed Route Transit Option along the Wasatch Front by Decade

 Source: Utah Housing Inventory Explorer, Wasatch Front Regional Council